 The substrate you choose for an enclosure is essential for any springtail-friendly habitat.
 Substrates should be moisture-retaining but also well-aerated.
 Three great substrates commonly used for springtails are standard terrarium soil mix, clay, and activated carbon.

-Clay, on the other hand, is lightweight and easy to work with, making it great for creating just the right environment for springtails.
+- Clay is lightweight and easy to work with, making it great for creating just the right environment for springtails.

 When choosing a substrate for springtails in terrariums, be sure to look for stable, nontoxic materials.
 Substrates like terrarium gravel should be avoided as they can easily get too dry, affecting the humidity levels and making them unsuitable for springtails.